-- 31.5.1 Crews must check-in in the correct sequence of controls and in the direction of the rally route, under pain of exclusion pronounced by the clerk of the course. - 31.5.2 It is prohibited to re-enter a control area.
+- 31.5.1 Crews must check in in the correct sequence of controls and in the direction of the rally route. - 31.5.2 It is prohibited to re-enter a control area.

 31.6 MARSHALS' INSTRUCTIONS

 - 31.6.1 Crews are obliged to follow the instructions of the marshals of any control.
 Failure to do so will be reported to the Stewards. - 31.6.2 All control officials must be identifiable.
 At each control, the chief official must wear a distinctive tabard.